Our DNA is amazing. And over the years scientists have discovered some stunning facts.

 4. A DNA test can reveal you’re more Irish than your siblings.

 Your sister could be much more Irish than you.
-And this is true for any of the 26 ethnic regions covered by the AncestryDNA test.
+And this is true for any of over 350 regions covered by the AncestryDNA test.
 So your sibling could also be more (or less) British, Nigerian, or Scandinavian than you.

 5. The human genome contains 3 billion base pairs of DNA.

 DNA molecules are shaped like twisted ladders.
 And the rungs on that ladder are made of bases – adenine (A), cytosine (C), guanine (G), and thymine (T) – locked together in pairs with hydrogen bonds.
 The really cool part is, they pair up in a very specific way: ‘A’ always pairs with ‘T,’ and ‘C’ always pairs with ‘G.’

 6. Your DNA could link you to places you’d never imagine.